zedif/gitlab-novice/episodes/01-navigation.md

 You can also use that search field on the “Explore projects” tab to search through all projects that you can look at.

 The search field in the top menu bar can also be used to find projects.
-It also shows other search results, but clearly labels what is what.
+It shows other search results, too, but clearly labels what is what.

 Finally, you can use the search field under the “Projects” in the menu accessible from the menu button on the left side of the top menu bar to search for